 - be signed by no fewer than half the electors of any single parish within the district of Uttlesford whether or not the parish has a parish council

-An acknowledgement will be sent to the petition organiser within 10 working days of receiving the petition.
-It will let them know what the council plans to do with the petition and when they can expect to hear from the council again.
-The council's response to a petition will depend on what a petition asks for and how many people have signed it.
-The council will consider all the specific actions it can potentially take on the issues highlighted in a petition, but its response may include one or more of the following:
+We'll send an acknowledgement to the petition organiser within 10 working days of receiving the petition.
+It will let them know what we will do with the petition and when they can expect to hear from the council again.
+Our response to a petition will depend on what a petition asks for and how many people have signed it.

 - taking the action requested in the petition

 - considering the petition at a council meeting (if there are at least 3,600 signatures)

 - undertaking research into the matter

 - referring the petition for consideration by the council's Scrutiny Committee (if there are at least 1,800 signatures, or for other valid reasons)